 Those that get the best results from their training will tell us how they managed to achieve their results so quickly.
-Unfortunately this type of feedback is anything but scientific, it is unlikely that these individual recorded the variables in their training and even more unlikely that the only variable was protein intake.
+Unfortunately this type of feedback is anything but scientific, it is unlikely that these individuals recorded the variables in their training and even more unlikely that the only variable was protein intake.

 Most cover models are not only genetically suited to rapid muscle gain and low body fat they are no doubt following a specific diet and supplement routine and training plan.

 What we are left with is a case of ‘after it therefore because of it’, and we have an entire industry based on following this system.
-There is a great deal of research available on the subject which is very helpful in dispelling many of the myths involved around protein and muscle gain.
+There is a great deal of research available on the subject which is very helpful in dispelling many of the myths around protein and muscle gain.

 How much should I take?

-How often should I take?
+How often should I eat protein?

 A prevailing myth is that the body requires a constant supply of protein as it can only ingest 20-30g of protein in one sitting.
 A myth that has led the protein supplement industry to put approximately 20g of protein in each serving.